AxisCommunications/acap-computer-vision-sdk-examples/parameter-api-python/README.md

 where `ca.pem`, `cert.pem` and `key.pem` are the certificates generated when configuring TLS on Docker ACAP.

-### Run the image
+### Run the container

-Use the following command to run the example on the device:
+With the application image on the device, it can be started using `docker-compose.yml`:

 ```sh
 docker-compose --tlsverify --tlscacert ca.pem --tlscert cert.pem --tlskey key.pem -H tcp://$DEVICE_IP:$DOCKER_PORT up